Pondicherry, The Last French Enclave In India — Monique Wells of Entree to Black Paris

 One feature of this section of the quartier that immediately captured my interest was the sidewalks and gutters.
 The broad sidewalks are built up to almost a foot above ground to accommodate drainage, a system that is lacking in other areas of India that I have visited.
 On many streets, the edge of the sidewalk is marked with alternating black and white rectangles; whether this is to alert pedestrians or drivers of the location of the edge of the sidewalk, I do not know.
 In this part of La Ville Blanche, however, they served to further emphasize the presence of the gutters for me.
 I noted that most people prefer to walk in the street, even though the sidewalks provided more shade.
 (It was amazingly hot at 8 AM, the time that I began my exploratory trek.)

-On Rue Suffren near the western edge of the French quarter lies a villa that houses the Alliance Française, the French language and cultural organization with affiliates throughout the world.
+On Rue Suffren near the western edge of the French Quarter lies a villa that houses the Alliance Française, the French language and cultural organization with affiliates throughout the world.
 It was abuzz with predominantly “60-something” Francophones who were waiting for some event to take place, or perhaps to embark on a tour.
 Taking a quick look around the premises, I found a large courtyard, which serves as common ground for a dining area and a library, among other things.
 A large, overhead fan hanging from an arcade bordering the courtyard provided a cool breeze to augment the effect of the trees that shade the courtyard.

-Leaving the Alliance Française, I crossed the canal that separates the French quarter from the Tamil quarter, which was formerly known as La Ville Noire, or Black Town.
-I immediately noted a change in the architecture compared to the French quarter—the style is called “vernacular” and it is prevalent in Tamil Nadu.
+Leaving the Alliance Française, I crossed the canal that separates the French Quarter from the Tamil quarter, which was formerly known as La Ville Noire, or Black Town.
+I immediately noted a change in the architecture compared to the French Quarter — the style is called “vernacular” and it is prevalent in Tamil Nadu.

 In the Muslim area, a distinctly Islamic flavor is present in the façades of buildings and in the grillwork that covers windows and entryways.
 Amusingly, a grill in this area bore the image of not one, but four Eiffel Towers!

-The streets in this area were not as well kept as in the French quarter and gutters were not as numerous.
+The streets in this area were not as well kept as in the French Quarter and gutters were not as numerous.
 Women with large steel tubs filled with fruits and vegetables wended their way through the streets and cried out from time to time to announce what was available for sale.
 I observed a man with a large cart filled with produce doing the same.
 I stopped briefly at a mosque before making my way toward an immense structure in the distance.
 It was the Sacred Heart Church—Pondicherry’s Gothic marvel.
 I was surprised and touched to see several persons in the church with heads bowed intently or praying aloud at the feet of a statue of a prostrate Jesus.
 It was a poignant reminder that several faiths co-exist in India.

 The main thoroughfare of Pondicherry, Rue Mahatma Gandhi, runs through this part of town.
 Following this street from Sacred Heart several blocks northward, I came to the Grand Bazaar.
 Upon ducking into this dimly lit, enclosed marketplace, one has the impression of entering Ali Baba’s cave.
-This side of the market is devoted to produce.
+This side of the market is devoted to fresh produce.
 It was so dim inside that it was difficult for me to see the merchandise, though I wondered later if I simply had not given my eyes time enough to adjust to the relative darkness after having been in brilliant sunlight.
-Walking up a slight ramp, I came to a better lit area that was entirely devoted to seafood.
-Here, young cats dined on the odd bits of fish, shrimp heads and tails that were piled in several locations on the floor while women standing above them made their purchases.
+Walking up a slight ramp, I came to a better-lit area that was entirely devoted to seafood.
+Here, young cats dined on the odd bits of fish, shrimp heads, and tails that were piled in several locations on the floor while women standing above them made their purchases.
 All the vendors in the bazaar were women.

 Despite the geographical division of the French and Tamil quarters, one finds elements of each culture in both quarters.
-A Hindi temple, complete with live elephant, and the world-renowned Sri Aurobindo Ashram (a spiritual and educational center) are located in the heart of the French quarter.
+A Hindi temple, complete with live elephants, and the world-renowned Sri Aurobindo Ashram (a spiritual and educational center) are located in the heart of the French Quarter.
 “The Mother” (née Mirra Alfassa; 1878-1973), a Paris-born disciple of Sri Aurobindo, is responsible for having developed the center into what it is today.
 Though not as numerous as in the Tamil quarter, decorations made with rice flour on the ground in front of the entrance to a dwelling or business (called kolams) can be seen around La Ville Blanche.
 On the western side of the canal, I saw Catholic schools and convents in the Tamil quarter.
 In addition to the Sacred Heart church, the colossal Cathedral of the Immaculate Conception is also located there.
 One of the great Christian churches in Pondicherry, the cathedral’s architecture was inspired by the Val-de-Grâce church in Paris.

 All in all, I consider my brief visit to Pondicherry to be a rewarding experience.
 Restful yet productive, it also allowed me to satisfy my yearning to see this little French corner of India.
 For Francophiles visiting India, this town is a “must do”.